-Development of an individualized program combining techniques, skills, conceptual and critical work at an advanced level in the context of investigation and research of advanced metal working techniques, aesthetic and theoretical issues.
-The student undertakes a scheme of research and writing in support of investigations undertaken.
-Conceptual and technical experimentation is encouraged.
+Prerequisite 6 credits of 300-level JWLM courses In conjunction with faculty, students will develop an individualized program combining techniques, skills, and critical conceptual work.
+Investigation and research of advanced metal working processes, aesthetic and theoretical issues will be emphasized.
+The student will undertake a scheme of research and writing in support of studio experimentation and investigations culminating in a panel critique.